Welcome to the Wisconsin Department of Natural Resources Air Quality Monitoring Data site.

 The statewide monitoring network is spatially distributed to provide air quality information based on geographic coverage and population density.
 As required by the Clean Air Act, the U.S. EPA sets National Ambient Air Quality Standards (NAAQS) for criteria pollutants:

 The DNR conducts ambient air monitoring in locations directed by federal requirements to measure concentrations of these criteria pollutants for comparison to the appropriate NAAQS.
-For more extensive information visit DNR's monitoring webpage.
+For more extensive information visit DNR's air monitoring webpage.

 Data Validity